KatsuteDev/Mal4J/README.md

 ### Structured Objects

-**All** information provided in the [MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2) including Anime, Manga, forums, genres, pictures, and statistics is accessible in this library.
-Effortlessly retrive any and all information you need.
+**All** information provided in the [MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2) including Anime, Manga, forums, genres, pictures, statistics, and even some *undocumented* fields are accessible in this library.
+Effortlessly retrieve any and all information you need.

 ```java
 MyAnimeList mal = MyAnimeList.withOAuthToken("");